cs31415/cs31415.github.io/writings/Northern California Diary.md

 Woke up at 8:30.
 Kamini and me went for hot breakfast of waffle, muffin and coffee.
 Got fruit loops for Shonu.

 Checked out at 11 sharp.
+Stopped at a drive through for 20 minutes for coffee only to be informed that they are out of all the drinks we want.
+We decide to have coffee later and resume the drive.
 Another picturesque drive through flat plains with green rolling hills on either side.
 Kamini took over at around 11:30.

 Stopped at Taco Bell at around 1:30pm.
 Had chalupa and fiesta potatoes.
 Filled gas at 76 and got back on I-5.